 For this recipe, you’re going to need my Oreo cookie dough recipe.
 You can find that recipe here.
 You’re also going to want to use high quality vanilla ice cream.
 Not only does it taste better, but it refreezes better than cheaper ice creams.
 Cheaper ice creams tend to get ice-y when you you add the Oreos and refreeze.

-- Place your larger cake tin and place it right on top of your dough.
-Use a knife to cut the dough around the tin to make a large circle of dough.
+- Place your larger cake tin right on top of your dough.
+Use a knife to cut the dough around the tin to make a large circle.

 - Slide a piece of parchment paper under the cookie dough and place it on a baking sheet.